openhab/openhab-addons/addons/binding/org.openhab.binding.systeminfo/README.md

 The thing has the following properties:
  - `cpu_logicalCores` - Number of CPU logical cores
  - `cpu_physicalCores` - Number of CPU physical cores
+ - `os_manufacturer` - The manufacturer of the operating system
+ - `os_version` - The version of the operating system
+ - `os_family` - The family of the operating system

 If multiple storage or display devices support is needed, new thing type has to be defined.
 This is workaround until [this issue] (https://github.com/eclipse/smarthome/issues/588) is resolved and it is possible to add dynamically channels to DSL defined thing.